iluwatar/java-design-patterns/private-class-data/README.md

 }
 ```

-Let's try creating some instance of each class and calling their methods
+Let's try creating an instance of each class and call their methods:

 ```
 var stew = new Stew(1, 2, 3, 4);
 stew.mix();   // Mixing the stew we find: 1 potatoes, 2 carrots, 3 meat and 4 peppers